SPEAK WITH A TEAM MEMBER (770) 920-6030

 Once the Probate Court accepts the discharge paperwork, the estate will be considered closed.
 This step helps relieve the personal representative of any future liability tied to the estate.

-“Personal representative” is a catch-all term that refers to either the executor or administrator.
+“Personal representative” is a catch-all term for either the executor or administrator.

-The executor is the person indicated in a will to carry out the instructions of the deceased.
+The executor is the person indicated in a will to carry out the deceased’s instructions.

 This person is responsible for managing the decedent’s assets and liabilities, satisfying creditors, and distributing the remaining estate assets according to the will.
 The executor must also file the necessary paperwork to open the probate case and keep all parties informed.